Breakdown: The Real Cost of Living In Other Countries

 So, What’s the Point I’m Trying to Make?

 All I’m suggesting is that you don’t discount a city based on cost-of-living articles in newspapers.
-Researchers do their best to normalise the subjectivity of prices in different countries, but they’ll never be able to adjust for the different way you’ll live in each city.
+Researchers do their best to normalize the subjectivity of prices in different countries, but they’ll never be able to adjust for the different way you’ll live in each city.